isaacrobinson2000/MusicMakerDocumentation/README.md

 to create a "Music Player".
 This music player will accept sound stored in 8-bit samples and play it through a speaker at 26kHz.
-The ability to play audio samples will allow for flexability in the instruments students make.
+The ability to play audio samples will allow for flexibility in the instruments students make.

 ### The Schematic
 ![Speaker Driver Schematic](AudioPlayer_schem.svg)